MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 #### GitHub workflows

-Two GitHub Actions workflows automate the infrastructure that hosts the data analytics environment.
-Terraform is used for infrastructure.
-Chef is used for the post-provisioning configurations that are required to connect to TFMS.
+In this solution, two GitHub Actions workflows automate the infrastructure that hosts the data analytics environment.
+Terraform deploys the infrastructure.
+Chef configures the resources that are that are required to connect to TFMS after provisioning is complete.
 - **terraform-azure.yml** performs Terraform deployment.
 It uses Terraform Cloud in the remote state.
 It also creates an Azure Databricks cluster, deploys a starter Python notebook to test connectivity to the Kafka server, and retrieves messages.
 It creates all infrastructure with proper naming conventions and tagging.

    :::image type="content" source="media/terraform-azure.png" alt-text="Screenshot that shows the results of the Terraform-Azure GitHub action.":::